 - Most allergists generally recommend avoiding foods with advisory labels containing your allergen.

 - The Food and Drug Administration states that advisory labels “should not be used as a substitute for adhering to current good manufacturing practices and must be truthful and not misleading.”

 - Food manufacturers that develop products with allergy concerns in mind are invaluable to consumers with food allergies.
-Become familiar with them (e.g. you will read about many in Allergic Living magazine).
+Become familiar with them.
 Some will promote right on a label that they produce in a “dedicated facility” without certain allergens – e.g. peanut or milk or wheat.

-Extra Caution: If your child is peanut-allergic and a product has a precautionary warning for nuts but not peanuts, you would be wise to contact the manufacturer to ensure it isn’t including peanuts in the term “nuts”.
-(While peanuts are technically legumes, the term “nuts” can often gets used as a catchall.)
+Extra Caution: If your child is peanut-allergic and a product has a precautionary warning for “nuts” but not peanuts, you would be wise to contact the manufacturer.
+Some will include peanuts (which are legumes) in the term “nuts”.

 Do ‘May Contains’ actually contain the allergen – or is this just a case of companies protecting themselves against litigation?